tomakant/glassycrawl/README.md

 ###Using GlassyCrawl
 ![alt text](https://github.com/tomakant/glassycrawl/blob/master/static/_images/web_app.png "WebApp")

+####By Attribute
-1. By Attribute - type one or more attributes (separated by commas) that you are looking for in your next employer.
+1. Type one or more attributes (separated by commas) that you are looking for in your next employer.

 ![alt text](https://github.com/tomakant/glassycrawl/blob/master/static/_images/attributes.png "Attributes")

+####By Employer
-2. By Employer - search for employers within the database.
+2. Search for employers within the database.
 Be sure to select the employer from the dropdown menu that populates.

 ![alt text](https://github.com/tomakant/glassycrawl/blob/master/static/_images/pros_cons.png "ProsCons")